DawidZda/RockPaperScissors-with-AI_CV/README.md

 # Rock Paper Scissors game with AI
-A Rock Paper Scissors game with AI that's played by webcam.
+A Rock Paper Scissors game with AI thats uses CV to play over webcam.